GfSE/SAF-Specification/stakeholders.md

 * Which standards, protocols, and format specifications apply to a physical interface?

   ***Rationale:  In my role, I need to test and integrate them.***
+* Which system funcions need to be tested in IV&V activities?
 * Which users does the system support?

   ***Rationale:  In my role, I need to cover these users with my test.***